 Sprinkle Some Greenery

-We're all about greenery this year, so it's no surprise that this stunning, upscale holiday table is one of our favorites.
-Place a handful of ivy, eucalyptus or rosemary in bud vases throughout your table, and you won't even need a defined centerpiece.Continue to 20 of 22 below.
+Greenery is important this year, so it's no surprise that this stunning, upscale holiday table stands out.
+Place a handful of ivy, eucalyptus, or rosemary in bud vases throughout your table, and you won't even need a defining centerpiece.Continue to 20 of 22 below.

 20 of 22